matthew-devonport/2020-17-09/README.md

 You can view a dashboard UI design which is live at: [https://matthew-devonport-dashboard.netlify.app/](https://matthew-devonport-dashboard.netlify.app/)

 I decided to go for a design like this due to being able to scale to mobile devices well also.
 Using the pop up to control the sidebar is what's key to making this design effective.
 A great blueprint to create an effective dashboard.
 I was inspired heavily from the model of the ClickUp app and sidebar functionality.
+As stated above, the app is live and can be seen on the link above on mobile devices.

+The gif below shows a breif demonstration of the pop up working in production.

 ![Dashboard Gif](https://media.giphy.com/media/Sz5N8dGGJAbYMVRAvw/giphy.gif)